Gods and Goddesses

 Powers and Worship

 Despoina presided over the cycles of nature—particularly the growth of crops and the fertility of the earth.
-She was closely associated with her mother Demeter in Arcadian cults, often worshipped as part of a divine triad that included Demeter, Despoina, and the underworld god Hades (or his Arcadian counterpart).
+She was closely associated with her mother Demeter in Arcadian cults, often worshiped as part of a divine triad that included Demeter, Despoina, and the underworld god Hades (or his Arcadian counterpart).

 Her primary sanctuary was at Lycosura, where archaeologists have discovered an impressive temple complex.
 Worship involved secret initiation rites and mysteries similar to the Eleusinian Mysteries of Demeter and Persephone.
 Pausanias, the 2nd-century travel writer, described a magnificent cult statue showing Despoina and Demeter seated together, wearing elaborate robes.